The Anglican Historical Society

 The Anglican Historical Society of the Diocese of Canberra and Goulburn was established in 1985.

-Patron: The Right Reverend Stuart Robinson, Bishop of Canberra and Goulburn
+Patron: The Right Reverend Dr Mark Short, Bishop of Canberra and Goulburn

 President: Canon Kevin Stone